 Have you already sent late rent notice, made phone calls, even imposed a late fee and nothing seems to be working?
-Or may me the tenant has been evicted and untraceable.
-Nothing … Not sure what to do next?
+Or may me the tenant has been evicted and is untraceable now.
+Not sure what to do next?

 Involvement of a collection agency is a game changer, not only collectors are able to use a variety of tactics and tools, but once your tenant knows that a collection agency is involved he knows that things have become a lot more serious and is more likely to settle past due payments compared to when property manager is trying to handle things by himself.
 Financial situation of a defaulting tenant deteriorates quickly, therefore it is important to act fast.